-In some cases the can I help you will be genuine but mostly in little villages and where small business owners are truly working for themselves not some underpaid employees who don’t care at all.
+In some cases, the can I help you will be genuine, but mostly in little villages where small business owners are truly working for themselves, not some underpaid employees who don’t care at all.

 In case you’re in business just for the money, you are doing it wrong.
-Criminals earn more money without helping anybody beyond themselves.
-Business is about improving the lives of other people, customers, employees but also complete strangers.
+Criminals earn more cash without helping anybody beyond themselves.
+Business is about improving the lives of other people, customers, employees, and strangers.

 Is money everything you care about?

-Imagine what would happen in case they would only care for the money.
+Imagine what would happen if they only cared about the money.
 The doctor would only treat affluent patients.
 The lawyer would defend mobsters because they pay best.
-The police officer would be open to bribery and protect interests not the innocent.
-There are people who work like that but they are not very popular.
+The police officer would be open to bribery and protect interests, not the innocent.
+Some people work like that, but they are not very popular.

 A business that does nothing to improve the lives of people is selfish.
-On the Web it will be the least popular.
-In real life a business can do good by investing in infrastructure.
+On the Web, it will be the least popular.
+In real life, a company can do good by investing in infrastructure.
 This can be as simple as providing bike racks for customers and other people alike in front of their store.
-Online this can be
+Online, this can be

 - free content

 - free tools

 - free offers